1Crazymoney/flash-mintable-tokens/README.md

 ## Platform integration

 And FMTs are just ERC20 tokens.
 There is no custom code that needs to be written to safely accept them.
-If your platform can accept wrapped ETH, then it can use the same code to accept fmETH.
+If your platform can accept WETH, then it can use the same code to accept fWETH.

 Additionally, there is no need for a price oracle to measure the price of FMTs.
-They, just like their wrapped ETH counterparts, are worth precisely what their underlying token is worth.
-So, for example, platforms that require price oracles can use their already-existing ETH price oracle for the price of fmETH.
+They are simply wrappers around their underlying token.
+So, for example, platforms that require price oracles can use their already-existing ETH price oracle for the price of fWETH.